Lord Nuffield (William Morris) (1877–1963)

 - Elizabeth Pether (born 26 February 1861 and baptised 9 May at Holy Trinity Church, Headington Quarry); died unmarried aged 82 at Littlemore Asylum on 19 September 1943 and buried at that church four days later.

-The Pether family grave (left) is situated immediately in front of the C. S. Lewis signpost at Holy Trinity Church, Headington Quarry.
-Here lie Lord Nuffield’s grandfather, Richard Pether (who died in 1902, aged 87) and his grandmother Ann Ursula (who died in 1871, aged 51).
-Also buried in the grave are three of their children: their son Richard (who died aged 11 in 1867); and their two youngest daughters Anne and Elizabeth, who never married but cared for their father Richard in his old age.
+The Pether family grave (above) is situated immediately in front of the C. S. Lewis signpost at Holy Trinity Church, Headington Quarry.
+Here lie Lord Nuffield’s grandfather, Richard Pether (died 30 March 1902, aged 87) and his grandmother Ann Ursula (died 21 December 1871, aged 51).
+Also buried in the grave are three of their children: their son Richard (died 13 December 1867 aged 11, wrongly inscribed 1857); and their two youngest daughters Anne and Elizabeth, who never married but cared for their father Richard in his old age: Anne died in 1943 and Elizabeth in 1944..

 Next to this grave are three child-sized graves whose inscriptions are now illegible: they must belong to Richard and Ann Pether’s other three boys, who all died before their first birthday in the 1850s: Walter, an earlier Richard, and Henry.